-- A. Facility placement shall be determined based on the ability of the facility to address a youth's individual risks and needs. - B. While any youth between the ages of 8 and 20 may be committed by a juvenile court to DCFS; individual facilities may have gender and age requirements. - C. General inclusion and exclusion criteria: - 1.
-All youths must have a Commitment Order from a committing authority/juvenile court. - 2.
-Youths who are at least 8 years of age, but less than 12, may not be placed in a facility pursuant to NRS 63.640.1(a). - 3.
-Youths must be at least age 12 to be placed in a facility pursuant to NRS 63.640.1(b). - 4.
-A youth must be discharged from a facility upon reaching 20 years of age pursuant to NRS 63.790.2. - 5.
-Youth parole supervision must end when a youth reaches the age of 21 pursuant to NRS 62A.030.b which identifies a youth as a person who is less than 21 years of age and subject to the jurisdiction of the juvenile court for an unlawful act committed before the youth reached 18 years of age.
+- A. Facility placement shall be determined based on the ability of the facility to address a youth's individual risks and needs. - B. While any youth between the ages of 8 and 20 may be committed by a juvenile court to DCFS; individual facilities may have gender and age requirements. - C. General inclusion and exclusion criteria:

-- 6. Juvenile sex offenders shall be considered for placement at any facility based on the severity of their offense and/or the facility's ability to address the youths' individual risks and needs. - 7.
+- 1. All youths must have a Commitment Order from a committing authority/juvenile court. - 2.
+Youths who are at least 8 years of age, but less than 12, may not be placed in a facility pursuant to NRS 63.640(1)(a). - 3.
+Youths must be at least age 12 to be placed in a facility pursuant to NRS 63.440(1)(b). - 4.
+A youth must be discharged from a facility upon reaching 20 years of age pursuant to NRS 63.790(2). - 5.
+Youth parole supervision must end when a youth reaches the age of 21 pursuant to NRS 62A.030(b) which identifies a youth as a person who is less than 21 years of age and subject to the jurisdiction of the juvenile court for an unlawful act committed before the youth reached 18 years of age. - 6.
+Juvenile sex offenders shall be considered for placement at any facility based on the severity of their offense and/or the facility's ability to address the youths' individual risks and needs. - 7.
 Youths with prior escapes or escape attempts from a secure facility may be excluded from a staff secure facility but may be considered for a physically secure facility. - 8.
 Youths shall be placed in the least restrictive setting to meet their needs. - 9.
 Pursuant to NRS 63.400, a facility superintendent shall accept a youth unless the superintendent determines: - a.
-There is not adequate room or resources, - b.
-There is not adequate money to support the facility, or - c.
-The superintendent determines the youth is not suitable for admission to the facility.
+There is not adequate room or resources in the facility to provide the necessary care of the child; - b.
+There is not adequate money to support the facility; or - c.
+The superintendent determines the youth is not suitable for admission to the facility. - 10.
+If a facility superintendent agrees to accept a youth, the superintendent of the committing facility shall set the date the youth will be admitted.